 Principle 13: The Board adopts an inclusive approach by considering and balancing the needs and interests of material stakeholders, as part of its overall responsibility to ensure that the best interests of the company are served.

-The Company values input from all of its stakeholder groups and uses a variety of channels and platforms to engage with them as well as receive their feedback.
+The Company values input from all of its stakeholder groups and uses a variety of channels and platforms, including the corporate website at www.stamfordtyres.com, to engage with them as well as receive their feedback.
 The Company identifies stakeholders as groups that have an impact or have the potential to be impacted by its business, as well as those external organisations that have expertise in aspects that the Company consider material.

 Shareholders are encouraged to attend the Company's general meetings to ensure a greater level of shareholder participation and for them to be kept up to date on the strategies and goals of the Group.
 Annual reports, notices of annual general meetings and circulars and notices pertaining to any Extraordinary General Meetings of the Company are sent to all shareholders by post or by electronic transmission in accordance with the Act, the SGX-ST Listing Manual and the Company's Constitution.